Upcoming Dates & Deadlines

 I’d like to register for a LAW course, but I have not been admitted into the Faculty.
 Is this possible?

-Our courses are limited to students admitted into the Faculty of Law, with very few exceptions.
 For further inquiry, please send us an email.

 I still have questions…